 Overcoming the obstacles of virtual workers

 Effective team management is the key to making sure your team members, both virtual workers and in-office staff, can work seamlessly as one when teleworking.
 Of course, managing virtual teams can be easier said than done.
 Check-ins and time tracking across a range of time zones and work hours can be stressful.
 Plus, building trust in a distributed team that doesn’t have the luxury of quality face-to-face time can be a challenge.
 In short, it may seem nearly impossible to help your virtual workers feel valued.
-Just as fostering a company culture in a virtual environment is important, you also want to make sure you’re able to instill effective work processes.
+Just as fostering a company culture in a virtual environment is important, you also want to make sure you’re able to instil effective work processes.

 The lack of physical presence can certainly have an impact on team members and workflows.
 If a remote team member isn’t in the office, they may feel like they aren’t truly part of the team.
 And if another person is working in another country completely, they may feel like an entire culture separates them from their team.
 To combat these challenges, managers of virtual teams are encouraged to: